ETDA/soda-etax/CONTRIBUTING.md

 - Please have descriptive detail for every Pull Request.
 - Every Pull Request should have test accompanied the code changes
 - Please +1 the comment you like rather than post "me too"
-- Please comment LGTM if you read the PR and it is good to you so the contributor knows
+- Please comment LGTM if you read the PR and it is good to you so the contributor knows ( LGTM: Looks good to me, Let's get that moving, Let's get this merged :D )
 - Please wait for review 1-2 days or 2 LGTM to get merge

 ## A longer version guide for contributors